 I am a stylist and owner of the award-winning True Grit in Christchurch.
 My love and passion for the industry is still strong after three decades in the hair industry.

-I am dedicated to training and mentoring the best young stylists, and I thrive on educating and inspiring other hairdressers as a member of the L’Oreal Creative team.
+I am dedicated to training and mentoring the best young stylists, and I thrive on educating and inspiring other hairdressers from around New Zealand.
 I also value sharing my expertise with the wider community through various written media.
 I encourage all businesses to take on apprentices and focus on training.
 Training and mentoring are key to the success of businesses and the growth of our industries.

 I began my career as a nurse and worked in intensive care.
 Through my role I saw how the body works as a whole to create health.
 I made the move into beauty therapy in 1995, and combined my health and beauty therapy training to take skin care for my clients to the next level.